Waleed Abulkhair: Professional career and human rights activism

 In 2007 Waleed Abulkhair began his career in the legal profession, where he joined lawyer Essam Basrawi and worked in his office.

 In the same year, Waleed—along with several other activists—launched a statement entitled Features of a Constitutional Monarchy, which explicitly demanded the ruling family of Saudi Arabia change the current regime of absolute monarchy to a constitutional monarchy.
 This led the Saudi Authorities to stop funding his Graduate studies for master's degree, so he studied and finished his master's degree on his own expenses.

 Waleed Abulkhair defended a number of clients in the case of Jeddah reformers, including Dr. Mossa bin Mohammed Al-Qarni, Dr. Saud al-Hashimi and Dr. Abdul Rahman al-Shumaimri, who were arrested in February 2007.
 He filed a lawsuit on June 22, 2009 against the Interior Ministry over the detention of his clients without charge.
 He was also hired by the British Embassy in Saudi Arabia to defend one of its nationals detained by Saudi authorities.

 Abulkhair was one of those who signed a famous petition called “Toward a State of Rights and Institutions”.

 Demanding the release of detainees who he considered to be political prisoners, Waleed organized what he called "the first hunger strike campaign in Saudi Arabia for human rights", lasting for 48 hours.
 Due to this, he was invited in Mexico City to a summit named the “Alliance of Youth Movement”.

-He signed other two more petitions in 2011, “Towards a State of Rights and Institutions”, the “National Declaration for Reform”, which called for radical reforms in the political system, and coincided with waves of protests against Arab regimes.
+He signed other two more petitions in 2011, "Towards a State of Rights and Institutions", the "National Declaration for Reform", which called for radical reforms in the political system, and coincided with waves of protests against Arab regimes.

 He is the founder, in 2008, of Monitor for Human Rights in Saudi Arabia (MHRSA), an independent human rights organization.
 In December of that year the Monitor site was blocked, resulting in it being rebuilt on social networking site Facebook.
 However, in May 2009, this page was also blocked.
 In 2012, Waleed registered and licensed the Monitor at the Canadian Ministry of Labor.
 Thus, MHRSA became the first Saudi human rights organization to be licensed abroad.
 Waleed Abulkhair then sent a letter appealing to King Abduallah to allow recognition of the organization in Saudi Arabia.
 The Royal Court replied by transmitting the request to the Interior Ministry, which opened an investigation into the organization.

-In March 2012, Waleed was nominated by the US State Department to attend an extensive course for six-week titled "Democratic leaders" at Syracuse University in New York sponsored by the US State Department, but the Bureau of Investigation and Prosecution in Jeddah summoned him and told him that he was banned from traveling.
+In March 2012, Abulkhair was nominated by the US State Department to attend an extensive course for six-week titled "Democratic leaders" at Syracuse University in New York sponsored by the US State Department, but the Bureau of Investigation and Prosecution in Jeddah summoned him and told him that he was banned from traveling.